-As an injured party, you have the right to file a personal injury lawsuit to seek compensation—but only for a certain amount of time.
+As an injured party, you have the right to file a personal injury claim to seek compensation—but only for a certain amount of time.
 For many injured plaintiffs, filing a lawsuit is an important chance to be repaid for losses they’ve suffered due to someone else’s negligence.

 How The Statute Of Limitations Works